jackbush/qr-cranker/README.md

 The app deploys automatically to GitHub Pages on push to `main` via `.github/workflows/deploy.yml`.

 The built app is served from `/qr-cranker/` (configured in `vite.config.js`).

-## to do
-- dark mode. only needs to affect left side component. use media queries to avoid flash on load.